 If the accused is a staff member and they are found to have engaged in misconduct, the University can undertake disciplinary action as per Section 5.7 of the Enterprise Agreement.

-If you would like more information or support to understand this process, you can contact the SafeUSC Specialist Service to have a confidential conversation.
+If you would like more information or support to understand this process, you can contact Safer Communities to have a confidential conversation.

 *Questions asked "through the Chairperson" means that the question being asked will be considered, and if the question is inappropriate or does not relate to the matters being discussed, the Chairperson will not ask that question.
 This process is in place to protect the complainant and to ensure the tone and intent of questions asked are in the spirit of the purpose of the hearing.